Aviculture: Avicultural societies

 In the UK, the Avicultural Society was formed in 1894 and the Foreign Bird League in 1932.
-In 1973 Aviornis was created, a bird-breeding association present in several European countries.
+In 1973, Aviornis was created, a bird-breeding association present in several European countries.

 The oldest avicultural society in the United States is the Avicultural Society of America, founded in 1927.
 The ASA produces a bi-monthly magazine, ASA Avicultural Bulletin.
 The ASA is a 501(c)(3) non-profit organization that focuses on breeding, conservation, restoration and education.

 The first avicultural society in Australia was The Avicultural Society of South Australia, founded in 1928.
 It is now promoted with the name Bird Keeping in Australia.
 The two major national avicultural societies in the United States are the American Federation of Aviculture and the Avicultural Society of America, founded in 1927.
 The Budgerigar Society was formed in 1925.

 The Avicultural Society of South Australia (founded in 1928) produces a monthly full-colour magazine, Bird Keeping in Australia.

+History

+The practice of bird keeping can be traced back in time for over 6,000 years ago, There has been a record to indicate that birds have been kept in captivity for poultry, According to H. H. Scullard (as cited in Johnson, Lee R.,1968), Excavations among the Terramare people have revealed that these early inhabitants of peninsula had domesticated the chicken and the duck as early as 1700 B.C.